Conversations With Production Designers & Art Directors

-Robert Stromberg won an Oscar® as production designer on the highest grossing movie of all time, Avatar.
-His second Oscar® came from Tim Burton’s Alice In Wonderland, which is currently the sixth highest grossing film worldwide.
-Beginning his career as a matte painter, he remains a leader in visual effects.
+Robert Stromberg won an Oscar as production designer of one of the highest grossing movies of all time, Avatar.
+His second Oscar came from Tim Burton’s Alice In Wonderland, which has also made over one billion in the box office.
+A leader in visual effects, he began as a traditional matte painter and now directs.

 Because I come from visual effects I know how much stuff that I personally designed for movies well after the production designer was gone.
 That’s why on Master and Commander I created this new role which I called visual effects designer.
 That was the person who would take over when the production designer left the show and be the mouthpiece for the director and the visual effects supervisor and the vendor.
 So there would be a creative entity still continuing along into post.

-David Warren was nominated for an Academy Award this year for his work on Terry Gilliam’s Imaginarium of Dr. Parnassus, a film that effortlessly bridges the practical with visual effects.
-As an Art Director he learned from the best: Oscar® winning production designers Dante Ferretti, Roy Walker, and John Box.
+David Warren was nominated for an Academy Award for his work on Terry Gilliam’s Imaginarium of Dr. Parnassus, a film that effortlessly bridges the practical with visual effects.
+Over the years he’s risen from art director to production designer, learning along the way from the best: legends Dante Ferretti, Roy Walker, and John Box.

 I could see a circumstance arising where if you’re a designer who doesn’t have a lot of graphic skills but instead is a very good organizer and a good interpreter then I could see Terry simply feeding you all the information.

 AS: He does sketches himself as well?
 DW: Yeah, he does.
 He uses Photoshop really well and he does it really quick.
 And I think the task is to kind of fill in the bits that he doesn’t do and also to challenge the ideas that you might not think have gone far enough.
 He does provide a lot of information up front but you’re always thinking, There’s no way you can run off and build that! or There’s not way you can do that as a matte painting.
 That means another circuit of sketches and drawings and improvements.